Why are there so many dead bees on the ground

 However, in your case, there can be several other reasons too.
 Let’s discuss the possible reasons behind finding a lot of dead honey bees on the ground.

-It is seen sometimes a lot of bumble bees die due to some reasons.
-If you are having a honey bee colony and discovering bumble bees around your hive, it might not be a concern for you.
+It is seen that sometimes a lot of bumble bees die due to some reasons.
+If you have a honey bee colony and discover bumble bees around your hive, it might not be a concern for you.

-But if you keep bumble bees then it should be a matter of fact for you.
-So, first of be sure whether the dead bees are bumble bees or honey bees.
+But if you keep bumble bees, then it should be a matter of fact for you.
+So, first, be sure whether the dead bees are bumble bees or honey bees.

 Due To Mite Infestation